llagerlof/websitetableexporter/README.md

 1. **Click the extension icon** in your browser's toolbar to open the popup
 2. **Click "Hide buttons"** to hide all export buttons from tables on the current page
 3. **Click "Show buttons"** to make the buttons visible again
-4. **Note**: This setting resets when the page is refreshed - it does not persist between page loads
+4. **Note**: This setting persists across page reloads and browser sessions

 ## 🎯 Use Cases